“There are no records responsive to your request,” states a Freedom of Information Act denial letter from the Department of the Navy.

 The Navy’s recommendation for the bleeding rate proves less than 5% of soldiers bled within two seconds.
 It can also be inferred that more than 5% of soldiers bled after two seconds based upon the fact that the Navy did not make it their recommendation.

 Regardless of how soon after an injection a vaccinee bled is a moot point.
 Subsequent research on jet injection has also shown the occurrence of pathogen transfer without any visible bleeding at the injection site (Brink et al, 1985; de Souza Brito, 1996; Kelly et al., 2008).
-Even when the Ped-O-Jet was used correctly, and incorrectly, in an unpublished Brazilian study, the device transferred enough blood to contain blood-borne pathogens despite delayed bleeding or the absence of visible bleeding at the injection site (Hoffman et al., unpublished).
+Moreover, in an unpublished Brazilian study, even when the Ped-O-Jet was used correctly, the device transferred enough blood to contain blood-borne pathogens despite delayed bleeding or the absence of visible bleeding at the injection site (Hoffman et al., unpublished).

 - (Brink et al., 1985) Brink PRG, van Loon AM, Trommelen JCM, Gribnau FWJ, Smale-Novakova IRO.
 Virus transmission by subcutaneous jet injection.
 J Med Microbiol.
 December 1985; 20(3): 393-397.